Viktor Chernomyrdin: Prime Minister of Russia

 On 18 June 1995, as a result of Shamil Basayev-led terrorists taking over 1500 people hostage in Budyonnovsk, negotiations between Chernomyrdin and Basayev led to a compromise which became a turning point for the First Chechen War.
 In exchange for the hostages, the Russian government agreed to halt military actions in Chechnya and begin a series of negotiations.

 When Boris Yeltsin was undergoing a heart operation on 6 November 1996, Chernomyrdin served as Acting President for 23 hours.

-Chernomyrdin remained Prime Minister until his sudden dismissal on 23 March 1998.
-Following the 1998 Russian financial crisis in August, Yeltsin re-appointed Chernomyrdin as Prime Minister, and attempted to groom him as his successor.
+Chernomyrdin remained prime minister until his sudden dismissal on 23 March 1998.
+Following the 1998 Russian financial crisis in August, Yeltsin re-appointed Chernomyrdin as prime minister, and attempted to groom him as his successor.
 However, the Duma twice refused to confirm Chernomyrdin as the head of the government.
-Rather than risking a third rejection and thus forcing the dissolution of the State Duma and political crisis, Chernomyrdin withdrew his nomination and the President asked the more popular Yevgeny Primakov to form a new cabinet.
+Rather than risking a third rejection and thus forcing the dissolution of the State Duma and political crisis, Chernomyrdin withdrew his nomination and the president asked the more popular Yevgeny Primakov to form a new cabinet.

 Diplomatic career

-During the NATO bombing of Yugoslavia in 1999 Chernomyrdin was a special representative of Russia in Yugoslavia.
+During the NATO bombing of Yugoslavia in 1999 Chernomyrdin was a special envoy of Russia in Yugoslavia.
+Chernomyrdin also disclosed his intent to run for president of Russia in 2000.

 In December 1999 Chernomyrdin was elected a member of the State Duma.
 In May 2001, Vladimir Putin appointed Chernomyrdin Ambassador of Russia to Ukraine.
 This action was interpreted by some Russian media agencies as a move to distance Chernomyrdin from the centre of Russian politics.
 In 2003, he dismissed talk of an apology for the Holodomor Famine made by the Soviet Union.

 In February 2009 Chernomyrdin again strained the relations between Ukraine and Russia when he in an interview said "It is impossible to come to an agreement on anything with the Ukrainian leadership.
 If different people come in, we'll see".
 The Ukrainian foreign ministry said in a response it could declare Chernomyrdin "persona non-grata" over the row.

-On 11 June 2009, Russian President Dmitry Medvedev relieved Chernomyrdin as Russian Ambassador in Kyiv, and appointed him as "presidential adviser and special presidential representative on economic cooperation with CIS member countries".
+On 11 June 2009, Russian president Dmitry Medvedev relieved Chernomyrdin as Russian ambassador in Kyiv, and appointed him as "presidential adviser and special presidential representative on economic cooperation with CIS member countries".
 In a parting shot at the Ukrainian government, Chernomyrdin stated that Russia should not apologise to Ukraine over voicing its suspicions about Ukraine being unable to pay for its natural gas, and further stated that Russia wants Ukraine to pay for the gas it consumes, and hence Russia is right to be concerned about the solvency of the Ukrainian state.